kavish6/ContextAPIDemo/README.md

-# This is a small project to demonstrate the working of ContextAPI in reac
+# This is a small project to demonstrate the working of ContextAPI in react.
+It is a simple Task List.

 ### Functioning